aviondb/aviondb/README.md

 The best place to find out what is out there and what is being actively worked on is likely by asking in the [Discord](https://discord.gg/88YpNuQ).

 If you want or are planning to create an implementation in a language that is not listed here, then feel free to reach us out and discuss about it in the [Discord](https://discord.gg/88YpNuQ).

+### Where can I see your Roadmap?

+You can find our Roadmap [here](https://github.com/dappkit/aviondb/issues/10).
+The features in the Roadmap are taken from 2 separate issues([#7](https://github.com/dappkit/aviondb/issues/7), [#8](https://github.com/dappkit/aviondb/issues/8)) which individually maintain a list of feature proposals related to OrbitDB-specific improvements & AvionDB-specific improvements respectively.

+The Roadmap is an open discussion, feel free to add your suggestions, comments.

+### What mongodb features does aviondb support?

+You can find all the supported MongoDB-like features in our [API docs](https://github.com/dappkit/aviondb/blob/master/API.md).

+### Other Questions?

+If you didn't find the answer to your question(s), feel free to reach us out on [Discord](https://discord.gg/88YpNuQ).

 ## Contributing